futurist/fetch-site/README.md

 Options
 --version, -v       Show version info
 --help, -h          Show help info
---dir, -d           Dir to save result to
---shot, -s          Filename to save a screenshot after page open --index-file        Default name of index file, like index.html --filter            Filter for response item, function as string
+--dir, -d           Dir to save result to (use url.hostname by default) --shot, -s          Filename to save a screenshot after page open --index-file        Default name of index file, like index.html --filter            Filter for response item, function as string